nicolalgallacher/Bicep_WhatTheHack/Student/Bicep-Challenge-00.md

 In this challenge we'll be setting up all the tools we will need to complete our challenges.

+- Ensure you have:
+  - An [Azure Subscription](https://azure.microsoft.com/en-us/free/)
+  - If using cloud shell, ensure you have a storage account created for cloud shell to connect to

 - Install the recommended toolset:
-- If using cloud shell, ensure you have a storage account created for cloud shell to connect to
-  - An [Azure Subscription](https://azure.microsoft.com/en-us/free/)
   - [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli)
     - Must be at least version 2.20.x
   - [Visual Studio Code](https://code.visualstudio.com/)